Mini-Grant Application for Service and Social Action (SASA) Student Organizations

 - One letter of recommendation/support (from community partner, volunteer, or other supporter)

-*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough on all responses*
+*NOTE: There will be UD employees on the decision committee who may not be familiar with each service club, so please be thorough with all responses*

 If you have any questions about filling out the application, contact the Coordinator of Community Outreach and/or the Director of the Center for Social Concern.